prinewgirl-zz/OpticalData---Radio-Astronomy/README.md

 # OpticalData
-Data and drafts used by me in my master degree
+Data and drafts used by me to deal with radio astronomy data.

-Here you found some of my work done in my MSc.